 In 1973 a group of eight women, known as the Valley Guild, purchased the home and converted it into a working restaurant which opened for business in February 1974.
 The venture was a past-time hobby to showcase their husband's produce from nearby fields.
 Today over 80 cheery volunteers continue to run the restaurant and keep the home in its pristine condition.
 The Valley Guild also operates the gift shop in the basement which holds a few of John Steinbeck's furniture pieces and sells Steinbeck's books, cookbooks, tea pots and more.

 The shingled Victorian home is complete with delicate trimmings, a glass entry door, manicured gardens and plenty of windows.
-As I walked up the steps towards the entrance I could easily imagine myself relaxing on the comfy porch bench reading "Travels with Charley."
+As you walk up the steps towards the entrance you can easily imagine yourself relaxing on the comfy porch bench reading "Travels with Charley."

-Once I entered I felt as though I had stepped back into the early 1900's.
-The interior was surrounded with decorative wallpaper, Victorian light fixtures and a detailed wooden staircase.
-A friendly waitress adorned in Victorian-era attire, soon sat us down in the Parlor Room overlooking Central and Stone streets.
+As soon as you enter you will feel as though you had stepped back into the early 1900's.
+The interior is surrounded with decorative wallpaper, Victorian light fixtures and a detailed wooden staircase.

-Soon after she arrived with our beverages (you can't go wrong with the raspberry Steinbeck Tea) and a plentiful basket of fresh warm bread.
-This wasn't your average complimentary bread; the warm buttery rolls were sprinkled with a dash of rosemary and oregano.
-After the first scrumptious bite I knew I wasn't going to have just one.
+Lunch service begins with a choice of beverages (you can't go wrong with the raspberry Steinbeck Tea) and a plentiful basket of fresh warm bread.
+This isn't your average complimentary bread; the warm buttery rolls are freshly baked and sprinkled with a dash of rosemary and oregano.

 The prices are very reasonable at around $12 for an enjoyable sit-down lunch.